Cold-Climate Honeymoons for Newly-weds Looking for Something Different

-Not everybody wants the ‘classic white sandy beach, azure blue swimming pool, hot sunshine, and cocktails at sunset’ type of a honeymoon.
-We take a look at some of those over-looked destinations that might not have a tropical climates but can still get you hot under the collar.
+Not everybody wants the classic ‘white sandy beach, azure blue swimming pool, hot sunshine, and cocktails at sunset’ type of a honeymoon.
+We take a look at some over-looked destinations that might not have a tropical climates but can still get you hot under the collar.
 Cold-climate honeymoon destinations coming up!

 The lovely Lake District